AI Readiness Audit AI readiness audits start at $3,500

 Get a practical yes, not AI theater

-• See whether your data is clean enough for scoring, automation, and copilots
+• See whether CRM and warehouse data are clean enough for scoring, routing, automation, and copilots

-• Identify the source, metric, and governance gaps most likely to break trust
+• Identify the source, metric, owner, and workflow gaps most likely to break trust

-• Prioritize the 20% of fixes that unlock useful AI use cases first
+• Prioritize the 20% of hygiene fixes that unlock useful AI workflows first

 This is for you if...